 where the operators $\mathcal{A}$ and $\mathcal{B}$ satisfy

 and

 under suitable restrictions on parameters $N,m,p,q$. \end{rem}

-For \eqref{1.1}, the works in \cite{BGV}, which had discussed the case $m=2$ throughly, are significant references for us to solve problems in the case $m>1$.
-The present paper mainly adopts Bernstein-type estimates, which would obtain the gradient upper bound in the form of the negative exponents of the distance to the boundary (i.e. $\left[\mathrm{dist}(x,\partial\Omega)\right]^{-\beta}$ with $\beta>0$) in a bounded domain $\Omega$, see Lemma \ref{lem3.2}.
+The case $m=2$ in \re{1.1} was studied thoroughly in \cite{BGV}.
+This provided us a significant reference to solve problems in the case $m>1$.
+Bernstein-type estimates are adopted in this paper, which would result the gradient upper bound in the form of the negative exponents of the distance to the boundary (i.e., $\left[\mathrm{dist}(x,\partial\Omega)\right]^{-\beta}$ with $\beta>0$) in a bounded domain $\Omega$, see Lemma \ref{lem3.2}.
 Since $\mathrm{dist}(x,\partial\Omega)$ can be chosen arbitrarily large when the solution is defined on the entire $\mathbb{R}^N$, the upper bound becomes zero.
-So the solution is constant.
+So the solution is a constant.
 For the case $|\nabla u|=0$, the gradient estimate is obviously true.
-This paper mainly considers the case $|\nabla u|>0$, i.e. nondegenerate case.
-Due to
+In this paper, we primarily focuses on the case $|\nabla u|>0$, i.e., nondegenerate case.
+Due to the fact that